ofallonlabs/saeedmirshekari/_src/blog/a-researcher-transitioning-from-academia-to-become-a-data-scientist-do-this.md

 <h2>Conclusion</h2>

 Change is the only constant that the data science field requires.
-To move in the right direction, you can take help from a [qualified mentor](https://saeedmirshekari.com/blog/2022-05-13-mentoring-is-a-road-trip-a-personal-story/) that’ll push you in the right direction.
+To move in the right direction, you can take help from an [expert mentor](https://saeedmirshekari.com/blog/2022-05-13-mentoring-is-a-road-trip-a-personal-story/) that’ll push you in the right direction.
 Overall, transitioning from academia to the data science industry is not something new or unconquerable that you can’t do.

 <!--EndFragment-->